thr3d33/dotfiles/README.md

-adding one dot at a time.
+. . one dot at a time.